 Understanding Diagnostic Codes

 Note that the diagnostic codes used by the DSM-5 and ICD-10 are made up of several different parts.
 The letter "F" indicates that it is a Mental and behavioral disorder.
-For substance related diagnoses, the number after the "F", but before the decimal place describes which category of substance a client is using.
+For substance related diagnoses, the number after the "F", but before the decimal place describes which type of substance a client is using.
 The DSM-5 specifies that categories are not always mutually exclusive.
 The numbers after the decimal place are used to specify which diagnosis a client will receive, and any additional features associated with the diagnosis.

 Substance Related Diagnostic Codes